How I built Fluxer, a Discord-like chat app

 In the film, the flux capacitor is the thing that makes time travel possible.
 The DeLorean needs to hit 88 mph and draw 1.21 gigawatts, first from a plutonium-powered reactor.
 Fluxer and Plutonium are both little nods to that.
 Yes, naming your subscription after fictional nuclear fuel is a bit silly, which is part of the fun.

-There is a more literal meaning too.
+There's a more literal meaning too.
 Flux means change, movement, fluctuation.
 Chat is constantly moving: new messages, new people, new context, old conversations becoming something else over time.
 A chat app is almost never in a fixed state.

 How long did Fluxer take to build?